Fluctuations of subsystem entropies at late times: Discussion

 Further, our results imply that Boltzmann brain fluctuations are only likely to occur at times exponential in the Hilbert space dimension, parametrically on the same time scale as Poincar\'{e} recurrences.
 This alleviates, or at least postpones, the Boltzmann brain paradox by a mechanism unique to quantum many-body systems.

 From a theoretical point of view, our findings motivate further investigations of post-equilibrium physics in RQCs and Hamiltonian dynamics.
-It would be interesting to understand the role of conserved charges in either setting, perhaps with existing techniques for RQCs \cite{rakovszky2018diffusive, khemani2018operator} and with numerical simulations in the Hamiltonian setting.
+It would be interesting to better understand the role of conserved charges in either setting, beyond the investigation initiated in \autorefapp{app:ccRQC}.
 More broadly, it would be desirable to have analytic results in the Hamiltonian setting, even if only for restricted classes of interactions and timescales.

-{\bf Acknowledgments.}\quad We thank {\'A}lvaro Alhambra, Adam Brown, Micha{\l} Oszmaniec, Tibor Rakovszky, and Jess Riedel for enlightening discussions and comments.
+{\bf Acknowledgments.}\quad We thank {\'A}lvaro Alhambra, Adam Brown, Curt von Keyserlingk, Micha{\l} Oszmaniec, Tibor Rakovszky, and Jess Riedel for enlightening discussions and comments.
 JC is supported by a Junior Fellowship from the Harvard Society of Fellows, as well as in part by the Department of Energy under grant {DE}-{SC0007870}.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.

 \onecolumngrid